kmobs/SuperSlicerConfig/README.md

 # SuperSlicerConfig
-These are my recent superslicer settings running on an Ender 3 Pro with a Manta Compact hotend assembly.
+These are my recent superslicer settings.
+K3 and V2 are up to date.
 On windows, place the files in %APPDATA%/SuperSlicer